ibm-cloud-docs/vpc/file_storage_vpc_profiles.md

 ^2^ Baseline throughput is determined by the number of IOPS multiplied by the throughput multiplier.
 The throughput multiplier is 16 KB for 3 IOPS/GB or 5 IOPS/GB tiers, or 256 KB for 10 IOPS/GB or custom IOPS tiers.
 The higher the IOPS that you specify, the higher the throughput.
 Maximum throughput is 1024 MBps.

 The application I/O size directly impacts storage performance.
-If the application I/O size is smaller than the throughput multiplier that is used by the profile to calculate the volume’s bandwidth limit, the IOPS limit is reached before the throughput limit.
+If the application I/O size is smaller than the throughput multiplier that is used by the profile to calculate the bandwidth, the IOPS limit is reached before the throughput limit.
 Conversely, if the application I/O size is larger, the throughput limit is reached before the IOPS limit.

 ## Defined performance profile
 {: #dp2-profile}